-As of March 22, 2004 there were approximately 439.8 million shares of common stock issued and outstanding and approximately 140.4 million shares reserved.
-Of the shares reserved, approximately 49.0 million shares were reserved for employee benefit plans and director compensation plans, approximately 31.9 million shares were reserved for issuance upon conversion of our 3 1/8% convertible senior notes due 2023 and 59.5 million shares were reserved for issuance to one or more trusts for the benefit of asbestos and silica personal injury claimants in connection with the plan of reorganization proposed in the Chapter 11 bankruptcy proceedings of our subsidiaries DII Industries, LLC, Kellogg Brown & Root, Inc. and other affected subsidiaries.
+As of March 22, 2004 there were -- shares of common stock issued and outstanding and -- shares were reserved, -- shares of which were reserved for employee benefit plans and director compensation plans and 59.5 million shares of which were reserved for issuance to one or more trusts for the benefit of asbestos and silica personal injury claimants in connection with the plan of reorganization proposed in the Chapter 11 bankruptcy proceedings of our subsidiaries DII Industries, LLC, Kellogg Brown & Root, Inc. and other affected subsidiaries.